EricMFink/Akademicky/_casebook/chap5.md

 Indeed, courts have recently taken another look at the practice and analyzed whether Rule 15 or Minn.
 Stat. § 549.191 should be applied in view of the 2010 United States Supreme Court's decision in _Shady Grove Assocs., P.A. v.
 Allstate Ins.
 Co._, 559 U.S. 393 (2010).
 The large majority of these courts now apply Rule 15 instead of Minn.
 Stat. § 549.191 when considering motions to add punitive damage claims.

-"_Shady Grove_ instructs that 'a federal court exercising diversity jurisdiction should not apply a state law or rule if (1) a Federal Rule of Civil Procedure 'answer[s] the same question' as the state law or rule and (2) the Federal Rule does not violate the Rules Enabling Act.'"
+"_Shady Grove_ instructs that 'a federal court exercising diversity jurisdiction should not apply a state law or rule if (1) a Federal Rule of Civil Procedure 'answers the same question' as the state law or rule and (2) the Federal Rule does not violate the Rules Enabling Act.'"
 Five of the Supreme Court justices in _Shady Grove_ concluded that the first step in the analysis looks to whether the federal rule directly conflicts with the state law, which occurs where the federal rule "answers the question in dispute."
 If it does, Rule 15 applies---Minn.
 Stat. § 549.191 notwithstanding--- "unless it exceeds statutory authorization or Congress's rulemaking power."

 In _Shady Grove_, the Supreme Court examined the applicability in a diversity action of N.Y.
 Civ.
 Prac.
 Law § 901(b), which precluded a suit to recover a "penalty" from proceeding as a class action, versus Rule 23 of the Federal Rules of Civil Procedure, which allows all class action cases to be maintained as long as the requirements of Rule 23 are met.
 The Court concluded that "Rule 23 provides a one-size-fits-all formula for deciding the class-action question.
 Because § 901(b) attempts to answer the same question---i.e., it states that Shady Grove's suit 'may _not_ be maintained as a class action' because of the relief it seeks---it cannot apply in diversity suits unless Rule 23 is ultra vires."